 The Company's operations have historically been financed through the issuance of redeemable convertible preferred stock.
 Since inception, the Company has incurred significant losses and negative net cash flows from operations.
-During the year ended December 31, 2020, the Company incurred a net loss of \$13.6 million and had negative net cash flows from operating activities of \$5.4 million.
-The Company has an accumulated deficit as of December 31, 2020 of \$20.3 million and will require substantial additional capital for research and development activities.
+During the year ended December 31, 2021, the Company incurred a net loss of \$21.5 million and had negative net cash flows from operating activities of \$20.5 million.
+The Company has an accumulated deficit as of December 31, 2021 of \$47.4 million and will require substantial additional capital for research and development activities.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its product candidate currently in development.

-Management believes that its cash, including the net cash proceeds of \$79.7 million from issuance of its Series B redeemable convertible preferred stock in March 2021 (see Footnote 15) are sufficient to continue operating activities for at least 12 months following the issuance date of these financial statements.
+As of December 31, 2021, the Company had cash, cash equivalents and investments of \$62.0 million.
+Management believes that its cash, cash equivalents and investments are sufficient to continue operating activities for at least 12 months following the issuance date of these financial statements.
 Future capital requirements will depend on many factors, including the timing and extent of spending on research and development, including costs for preclinical and nonclinical studies, clinical trials and clinical trial material manufacturing.
 There can be no assurance that, in the event the Company requires additional financing, such financing will be available at terms acceptable to the Company if at all.
 Failure to generate sufficient cash flows from operations, raise additional capital, and reduce discretionary spending should additional capital not become available could have a material adverse effect on the Company's ability to achieve its intended business objectives.